xuqianmamba/Laconic/README.md

 1. **Laconic's serial_rule_compression.**

    ## Compile
-   We have implemented the serial versions of Laconic and Re-Pair algorithms based on C++ in the directory "Laconic/Re-Pair&Laconic_serial".Additionally, we used pybind11 to wrap the C++ code into Python modules.
+   We have implemented the serial versions of Laconic and CompressGraph algorithms based on C++ in the directory "Laconic/Re-Pair&Laconic_serial".Additionally, we used pybind11 to wrap the C++ code into Python modules.

    Run